John Cidlowski, Ph.D.

 Biography

-John A. Cidlowski, Ph.D., heads the Molecular Endocrinology Group within the Laboratory of Signal Transduction (LST), and is Chief of the LST.
+John A. Cidlowski, Ph.D., heads the Molecular Endocrinology Group within the Laboratory of Molecular & Cellular Biology (MCBL), and is Deputy Chief of the MCBL.
 He received his Ph.D. in 1975 from Medical College of Georgia in Endocrinology.
 He has published over 300 peer-reviewed articles in leading biomedical journals, as well as several book chapters.
 He served as Professor of Physiology and Biochemistry at University of North Carolina at Chapel Hill before joining the NIEHS in 1995.

 Selected Publications